Dune

 A dune is a landform composed of wind- or water-driven sand.
 It typically takes the form of a mound, ridge, or hill.
 An area with dunes is called a dune system or a dune complex.
-A large dune complex is called a dune field, while broad, flat regions covered with wind-swept sand or dunes with little or no vegetation are called ergs or sand seas.
+A large dune complex is called a dune field, while broad, flat regions covered with wind-swept sand or dunes, with little or no vegetation, are called ergs or sand seas.
 Dunes occur in different shapes and sizes, but most kinds of dunes are longer on the stoss (upflow) side, where the sand is pushed up the dune, and have a shorter slip face in the lee side.
 The valley or trough between dunes is called a dune slack.

 Dunes are most common in desert environments, where the lack of moisture hinders the growth of vegetation that would otherwise interfere with the development of dunes.
 However, sand deposits are not restricted to deserts, and dunes are also found along sea shores, along streams in semiarid climates, in areas of glacial outwash, and in other areas where poorly cemented sandstone bedrock disintegrates to produce an ample supply of loose sand.
 Subaqueous dunes can form from the action of water flow (fluvial processes) on sand or gravel beds of rivers, estuaries, and the sea-bed.

 Some coastal areas have one or more sets of dunes running parallel to the shoreline directly inland from the beach.
 In most cases, the dunes are important in protecting the land against potential ravages by storm waves from the sea.
 Artificial dunes are sometimes constructed to protect coastal areas.
 The dynamic action of wind and water can sometimes cause dunes to drift, which can have serious consequences.
 For example, the town of Eucla, Western Australia, had to be relocated in the 1890s because of dune drift.

 The modern word "dune" came into English from French around 1790, which in turn came from Middle Dutch dūne.

 Formation

-A universally precise distinction does not exist between ripples, dunes, and a draa, which are all deposits of the same type of materials.
+A universally precise distinction does not exist between ripples, dunes, and draas, which are all deposits of the same type of materials.
 Dunes are generally defined as greater than 7 cm tall and may have ripples, while ripples are deposits that are less than 3 cm tall.
-A draa is a very large eolian landform, with a length of several kilometers and a height of tens to hundreds of meters, and which may have superimposed dunes.
+A draa is a very large aeolian landform, with a length of several kilometers and a height of tens to hundreds of meters, and which may have superimposed dunes.

 Dunes are made of sand-sized particles, and may consist of quartz, calcium carbonate, snow, gypsum, or other materials.
 The upwind/upstream/upcurrent side of the dune is called the stoss side; the downflow side is called the lee side.
 Sand is pushed (creep) or bounces (saltation) up the stoss side, and slides down the lee side.
 A side of a dune that the sand has slid down is called a slip face (or slipface).

 The Bagnold formula gives the speed at which particles can be transported.